Metropolitan-Council/regionalparks.acs/inst/app/www/reference_doc.md

 and actions to increase equitable usage of parks and trails across the Metro Region.

+ACS statistics were used to calculate the percent of people with a certain characteristic within each block group or tract.
+We scaled these percentages by the 2019 small area population estimates to obtain a more accurate number of people within each group (this more accurate measure of population is not available in collar counties).
+Weighted averages were produced by multiplying by the percent overlap of a given block group or tract with the buffer zone around individual park and trail units.

 ### ACS Variable dictionary

-Specific variables from the American Community Survey which can be evaluated in this tool include: –\>
+Specific variables from the American Community Survey which can be evaluated in this tool include:

-**Age:** specific park/trail amenities are attractive to different age groups (e.g. younger populations may prefer play structures while older populations may prefer benches).

-The age classification is based on the age of the person in complete years at the time of interview.
-Both age and date of birth are used in combination to calculate the most accurate age at the time of the interview.
-Respondents are asked to give an age in whole, completed years as of interview date as well as the month, day and year of birth.
-People are not to round an age up if the person is close to having a birthday They can estimate an age if the exact age is not known.
+**Age:** The age classification is based on the age of the person in complete years at the time of interview.
+People are not to round an age up if the person is close to having a birthday.
+They can estimate an age if the exact age is not known.
 An additional instruction on babies also asks respondents to print “0” for babies less than one year old.

-**Race:** BIPOC (Black, Indigenous, and People of Color) populations are historically undeserved by regional parks and trails.

-The U.S. Census Bureau collects race data in accordance with guidelines provided by the U.S. Office of Management and Budget (OMB), and these data are based on self-identification.
-The racial categories included in the census questionnaire generally reflect a social definition of race recognized in this country and not an attempt to define race biologically, anthropologically, or genetically.
+**Race:** The racial categories included in the census questionnaire generally reflect a social definition of race recognized in this country and not an attempt to define race biologically, anthropologically, or genetically.
 In addition, it is recognized that the categories of the race item include racial and national origin or sociocultural groups.
 People may choose to report more than one race to indicate their racial mixture, such as “American Indian” and “White.”
 People who identify their origin as Hispanic, Latino, or Spanish may be of any race.

-**Ethnicity:** ethnicity is measured separately from race in the ACS, although race and ethnicity are often linked in practice.
-Hispanic populations are historically underserved by regional parks and trails.

-The terms “Hispanic,” “Latino,” and “Spanish” are used interchangeably.
+**Ethnicity:** The terms “Hispanic,” “Latino,” and “Spanish” are used interchangeably.
 Some respondents identify with all three terms while others may identify with only one of these three specific terms.
 Hispanics or Latinos who identify with the terms “Hispanic,” “Latino,” or “Spanish” are those who classify themselves in one or more of the specific Hispanic, Latino, or Spanish categories listed on the questionnaire (“Mexican,” “Puerto Rican,” or “Cuban”) as well as those who indicate that they are “another Hispanic, Latino, or Spanish origin.”
 People who do not identify with any of the specific origins listed on the questionnaire but indicate that they are “another Hispanic, Latino, or Spanish origin” are those who identify as Argentinian, Colombian, Dominican, Nicaraguan, Salvadoran, Spaniard, or other Spanish cultures or origins.

-**Income:** lower income households are historically underserved by regional parks/trails.

-Asked of the population 15 years old and over.
+**Income:** Asked of the population 15 years old and over.
 “Total income” is the sum of the amounts reported separately for wage or salary income; net self-employment income; interest, dividends, or net rental or royalty income or income from estates and trusts; Social Security or Railroad Retirement income; Supplemental Security Income (SSI); public assistance or welfare payments; retirement, survivor, or disability pensions; and all other income.

-**Transportation:** households without vehicles may access regional parks/trails differently than households with vehicles.

-The question was asked at occupied housing units.
-These data show the number of passenger cars, vans, and pickup or panel trucks of one-ton (2,000 pounds) capacity or less kept at home and available for the use of household members.
+**Transportation:** These data show the number of passenger cars, vans, and pickup or panel trucks of one-ton (2,000 pounds) capacity or less kept at home and available for the use of household members.
 Vehicles rented or leased for one month or more, company vehicles, and police and government vehicles are included if kept at home and used for non-business purposes.
 Motorcycles or other recreational vehicles are excluded.
 Dismantled or immobile vehicles are excluded.
 Vehicles kept at home but used only for business purposes also are excluded.

-**Language:** language proficiency may inform written and oral communications by regional parks/trails

-Respondents who reported speaking a language other than English (question 14a in the 2019 American Community Survey (ACS)) were asked to indicate their English-speaking ability (question 14c in the 2019 ACS) based on one of the following categories: “Very well,” “Well,” “Not well,” or “Not at all.”
+**Language:** Respondents who reported speaking a language other than English were asked to indicate their English-speaking ability based on one of the following categories: “Very well,” “Well,” “Not well,” or “Not at all.”
 Those who answered “Well,” “Not well,” or “Not at all” are sometimes referred to as “Less than ‘very well.’”
 Respondents were not instructed on how to interpret the response categories in this question.

-**Ability:** Populations with disabilities are historically underserved by regional parks and trails.

-  - Disability status is determined from the answers from these six types of difficulty.
+**Ability:** Disability status is determined from the answers from six types of difficulty.
 For children under 5 years old, hearing and vision difficulty are used to determine disability status.
 For children between the ages of 5 and 14, disability status is determined from hearing, vision, cognitive, ambulatory, and self-care difficulties.
 For people aged 15 years 63 and older, they are considered to have a disability if they have difficulty with any one of the six difficulty types (hearing, vision, cognitive, ambulatory, self-care, independent living difficulty).

 **Place of birth:** Respondents were asked to select one of two
 categories: (1) in the United States, or (2) outside the United States.